koush/docs.scrypted.app/add-camera.md

 * If the RTSP Camera has mail delivery of motion events, that can be used to trigger a [Dummy Motion Switch](/dummy-detection) within Scrypted, and video processing will not be necessary.
 * If there is no mail delivery of motion events, use one of the [Motion Detection Plugins](/motion-detection) to analyze video for motion.

-## Cloud Cameras

-Cloud cameras can also be added to Scrypted, but often have limited functionality, including: high latency streams, slow snapshots, unreliable motion detection, etc.

-* Ring
+## Ring

+The `Ring Plugin` can be used to add Ring nearly all Ring cameras, sensors, security systems, lights, and more.

-* Arlo
+## Arlo

+The `Arlo Plugin` supports all Arlo cameras.

-* Google Cameras
+## Google

+The `Google Device Access Plugin` supports Google, Nest, and Dropcam cameras, as well as Nest/Google Thermostats.

-* Tuya
+## Tuya

-No other `Cloud` cameras are currently supported.
+The `Tuya Plugin` supports Tuya cameras.
+It requires a Tuya developer account.